AmaduCS/surfacescope/README.md

 ## Why I built this

+I built SurfaceScope as part of my broader hands-on development in cybersecurity alongside my university modules and other technical projects.

-I wanted to create a practical security engineering project that combines:
+I wanted to create something practical that combines:

 - Python development
 - CLI design